-An updated version of the statutory guidance Working Together to Safeguard Children was published in December 2023.
+The latest version of the statutory guidance Working Together to Safeguard Children was published in March 2026.

 The guidance sets out statutory responsibilities for a number of different sectors and organisations including educational establishments with regard to multi-agency working to help, protect and promote the welfare of children.

-The revised guidance, which replaces the previous version following a consultation process, focuses on strengthening multi-agency working across the whole system of help, support and protection for children and their families.
+The guidance focuses on strengthening multi-agency working across the whole system of help, support and protection for children and their families.

 It also adopts a blend of a child-centred approach with a whole-family focus.
 The guidance further aims to embed strong, effective and consistent multi-agency child protection practice.